littlefs-project/littlefs/DESIGN.md

 Most of the existing filesystems fall into the one big category of filesystem designed in the early days of spinny magnet disks.
-While there is a vast amount of interesting technology and ideas in this area, the nature of spinny magnet disks encourage properties such as grouping writes near each other, that don't make as much sense on recent storage types.
-For instance, on flash, write locality is not as important and can actually increase wear destructively.
+While there is a vast amount of interesting technology and ideas in this area, the nature of spinny magnet disks encourage properties, such as grouping writes near each other, that don't make as much sense on recent storage types.
+For instance, on flash, write locality is not important and can actually increase wear destructively.

 One of the most popular designs for flash filesystems is called the [logging filesystem](https://en.wikipedia.org/wiki/Log-structured_file_system).